abhishek-pandey-22/Active_Listening/README.md

 ## 2. According to Fisher's model, what are the key points of Reflective Listening?<br>

+<b> Orientation</b> - The first step is about getting to know each other.
+Here members feel uncomfortable due to a lack of communication.
+The group tends to experience primary tension.
+Interpretation and agreement happen in this phase as part of getting to know each other. <br>
+<b> Conflict </b>-  In this stage, the problem is examined and each individual tries to convey get into a solution through their perspective.<br>
+<b>Emergence </b>-  Group’s task and its arrangement become noticeable.
+In this stage uncertainty increases but the responses are kept quiet.<br>
+<b>Reinforcement</b> - This is the final stage of small-group communication.
+Here the members try to observe their final decision through an array of their viewpoints. <br>

+Seeking to understand a speaker's idea, then offering the idea back to the speaker, to confirm the idea has been understood correctly.
+First, we need to know what is Fisher model, It is a development model consisting of four stages.
+An accord is emerging within a group by going through the above stages.

 ## 3. What are the obstacles in your listening process?<br>